 Implementation research for cancer prevention in Europe

-This call for grant applications forms part of the Reimagining Cancer Research in Europe initiative, which was developed in collaboration with UICC’s European members and represents a partnership between with UICC, the Dutch Cancer Society (KWF), the Swedish Cancer Society (Cancerfonden), the Danish Cancer Society and the International Agency for Research on Cancer (IARC).
+The Reimagining Cancer Research in Europe initiative, which was developed in collaboration with UICC’s European members, represents a partnership between UICC, the Dutch Cancer Society (KWF), the Swedish Cancer Society (Cancerfonden), the Danish Cancer Society and the International Agency for Research on Cancer (IARC)The initiative responds to the identified need for further investment to leverage the potential of cancer prevention to reduce the growing burden of cancer in Europe, as highlighted in a recent Lancet Oncology Commission report

 The Dutch Cancer Society is a nation-wide organization for cancer control in the Netherlands.
 The society was funded in 1949 by Queen Wilhelmina.
 Her granddaughter, Her Royal Highness Princess Beatrix, is the current patron.
 The Dutch Cancer Society’s ideal world is one in which nobody dies from cancer ever again.
 We want fewer people to get cancer, more people to cure, and patients to have a better quality of life, during and after the disease.
 That’s why we fund and facilitate scientific research, influence policy, and share our knowledge about cancer and its treatment.
 To make this possible, we raise funds and establish links with other parties involved in cancer control, both here in the Netherlands and elsewhere.
 The Dutch Cancer Society is entirely dependent on community involvement and donations.
 Over 100.000 volunteers support the Dutch Cancer Society whether it comes to local or nation-wide fundraising, scientific or policy advice in several councils and committees.
 We can rely on nearly 1.500 local committees that organize fundraising activities e.g. our annual door-to-door campaign to raise funds for the fight against cancer.
 The Dutch Cancer Society is supported by over 1 million donors.
 The Dutch Cancer Society’s office is located in Amsterdam; our professional staff amounts to 198 staff members.